illeatmyhat/watson-studio-lab/step_two.md

 6.Next step is to hook the cloud object storage instance that you had created in the last step.
 Click on `Select` button for `Cloud Object Storage bucket for storing training source and results files`  and you will be redirected to a page asking you to connect your cloud object storage account with the experiment.

-7.Click onthe tab that says `New connection` and select the cloud object storage instance that you had created earlier.8.
+7.Click on the tab that says `New connection` and select the cloud object storage instance that you had created earlier.8.

 ![cos_create_connection](images/step_two/cos_create_connection.png)